Adityabaxi/Password_validator/README.md

 # Password_validator

-# # 1) The password expression used for password validation is taken from Regular expressions 101 and here we can test our regular expressions easily.
+# 1) The password expression used for password validation is taken from Regular expressions 101 and here we can test our regular expressions easily.

-# # 2) Python regx helps us to know more about it's patterns like special sequences , sets , etc.
+# 2) Python regx helps us to know more about it's patterns like special sequences , sets , etc.

-# Here are some of references:
+# The references are shown below:
 https://www.w3schools.com/python/python_regex.asp

 https://regex101.com/